Immunology: Acquired Immunity

 Acquired Immunity Lecture Materials

-These are the Immunology: Acquired Immunity Lecture materials of the Virtual Microbiology Classroom.
+These are the Immunology: Acquired Immunity Lecture materials of the Virtual Microbiology Classrooms (8-week & 16-week).
 The resources below are used to supplement an actual college microbiology course.
-Anyone taking, teaching or interested in biology may find these materials helpful and is welcome to use them.

 LEARNING OBJECTIVES

-- Know the function and components of the lymphoid system to the level that we discussed in lecture/PPT.
+• Know the function and components of the lymphatic system to the level that we discussed in lecture/PPT.

 LECTURE POWERPOINT